Since its introduction in 1964, the GM Turbo Hydra-Matic 400 transmission has been used in — literally — millions of cars, trucks and more.

 And since the Turbo 400 does not rely on computer controls, it was adapted to a wide range of configurations.

 Rebuilding the Turbo Hydra-Matic 400 transmission is not particularly difficult, but it requires care and attention to detail, and this is where How To Rebuild & Modify GM Turbo 400 Transmissions comes in.

-The manual, packed with hundreds of sharp, close-up color photos, shows you how to remove the tranny from a typical vehicle, a complete teardown, inspection and step-by-step reassembly of the unit.
+The How To Rebuild and Modify GM Turbo 400 Transmassions: HydraMatic Automatic Trans manual, packed with hundreds of sharp, close-up color photos, shows you how to remove the tranny from a typical vehicle followed by instructions for a complete teardown, inspection and step-by-step reassembly of the unit.

 And for those who plan to use their Turbo 400 for high-performance applications, tips and advice on the subject are also included.
 Plus factory and aftermarket upgrades, parts interchange advice, and a transmission identification guide.

 This book is a must-have for the GM Turbo 400 transmission do-it-yourself mechanic or enthusiast.

 ABOUT THE AUTHOR: Cliff Ruggles has more than 20 years' experience in custom building Turbo 400 transmissions.
 He owns and operates Cliff's High Performance, which specializes in building high-performance engines, transmissions and carburetors.

 Subject: How to rebuild GM Turbo HydraMatic automatic transmissions procedures.

 ISBN-10: 1934709204 | ISBN-13: 9781934709207 | CarTech SA186